Tuesday, November 30, 2021

 “Oh good!”
 I said.
 “Well as long as you think it’s OK, then I guess there’s nothing to worry about.
 Carry on!
 Go about your business!
 Don’t let me hold you up!
 Have a lovely day!”

-Now that you have that insight into my psyche; now that you understand that I am a ticking time bomb who yells “Goddamn it” all day long, you will also understand that when Google Assistant refused to comply with my simple and direct command to cease with the navigational instructions, I didn’t take it calmly.
+Now that you have that helpful insight into my psyche; now that you understand that I am a ticking time bomb who yells “Goddamn it” all day long, you will also understand that when Google Assistant refused to comply with my simple and direct command to cease with the navigational instructions, I didn’t take it calmly.

 “Hey Google!
 Shut the fuck up!”
 I said, as I made a U-turn on 355 to get me to the Giant.
 She responded with a terse command to make yet another U-turn so that I could get to the office, which is on the other side of the road.
 “Hey Google!
 Burn in Hell!”
 I yelled back.